ItsAlxl/d6-together/README.md

 By default, d6 Together uses port 6462.
 This can be easily changed at the top of `d6-together.js` (changing the port does NOT require re-building the app).
 Use your browser to connect to the server (e.g. `localhost:6462`), and you're all set!

 When deploying to a production environment, you'll need the `dist/` directory (which is created with `npm run build`), `d6-together.js`, and the `package.json` and `package-lock.json` files.
 Running `npm install --omit=dev` will install the necessary dependencies, and `npm run server` will run the server.
 For convenience, those two commands are combined in `npm run deploy`.

+If you want to host the files locally but connect to a remote d6 Together server, you can easily change the target server using `window.d6t.WS_ADDRESS`.
+Either edit `multiplayer.js` to change the default assignment or open up your web browser's console and reassign `window.d6t.WS_ADDRESS` before hosting or joining.